“Spirituality and Meditation,” by Andrew J. Schatkin

 The other day, I had a brief conversation with a neighbor of mine in front of my cooperative building.
-I mentioned to her that I was proceeding to a church service, and her response was: “Well I am very spiritual.”
-Again, in a dialog with another guest on a television show this guest also said she was spiritual.
+I mentioned to her that I was proceeding to a church service, and her response was: “Well I am very spiritual, but I do not attend church.”
+Then I saw a TV show and the gust said she was spiritual.
 Third, I have encountered where I live several young people handing out cards selling meditation events and sessions.

 What my neighbor meant here probably, and the TV guest, and the girls selling meditation, was that like most people they all had some sense of the spiritual or the transcendent.
 In some sense, that feeling of otherworldliness, transcendence or spirituality, is the beginning of religious belief of some sort.
 It is the beginning point of seeing something beyond ourselves, our own immediate selfish concerns and the material world and our daily activities in it.

 Unfortunately, that is not the Christian belief system.
 In Christianity, Jesus states that belief and faith in him alone is the only way to have eternal life.
 Jesus makes many claims on our minds and consciousness.
-He claims, if not to be god then to have a connection to God.
 He tells us that he is the only way and there is no other.
-He tells us that in the Cross our sins are forgiven, that he rose from the dead, something that no one else has ever done in history and that by following him and his teachings we will be remade and regenerated as persons in his image.
+He tells us that in the Cross our sins are forgiven, that he rose from the dead—something that no one else has ever done in history—and that by following him and his teachings, we will be remade and regenerated as persons in his image.
 This is what he means and meant by sonship.
-He offers us and demands of us higher ethical standards that are almost impossible to fulfill such as loving our neighbor as ourselves without the possibility of return from that person.
-He commands us to give away our good and live in poverty, tells us the poor and poor in spirit are blessed, and tells us that the meek will inherit the earth and that to look at a woman with lust is commit adultery.
-He offers us unconditional love and he also tells me that in the end there will be a judgment in which we will gain eternal life, joy, and happiness with him in his presence or suffer eternal death.
+He offers us and demands of us higher ethical standards that are almost impossible to fulfill, such as loving our neighbor as ourselves without the possibility of return from that person.
+He commands us to give away our good and live in poverty, tells us the poor and poor in spirit are blessed, and tells us that the meek will inherit the earth and that to look at a woman with lust is to commit adultery.
+He offers us unconditional love and he also tells us that in the end there will be a judgment in which we will gain eternal life, joy, and happiness with him in his presence, or suffer eternal death.
 He tells us that in his sacrifice on the cross he ended our broken and twisted relationship with God and has brought us back into the relationship that we had lost.
 He tells us that a life devoted to self and material enrichment is a mistake.
 He tells us that the object of life is to serve and not to gain power over others.